realworldocaml/book/en/runtime-memory-layout.md

 represents opaque bytes or fields.
 If a block's tag is greater than or equal to `No_scan_tag` (251), then the block's data are all opaque bytes, and are not scanned by the collector.
-The most common such block is the `string` type, which we describe more below.
+The most common such block is the `string` type, which we describe in more detail later in this chapter.

 The exact representation of values inside a block depends on their static OCaml type.
 All OCaml types are distilled down into `values`, and summarised in the